Reveal-Energy-Services/orchid-python-api/README-dev.md

       [configure the Orchid Python API to find the Orchid installation](#configure-the-orchid-python-api)
     - You **must**
       [configure the Orchid Python API to find the Orchid training data](#configure-the-orchid-training-data)
+    - If you are testing a `pipenv` virtual environment or a `conda` environment,
-    - Navigate to `/path/to/repo`
+      - Navigate to the directory associated with the virtual environment
+      - If necessary, activate the virtual environment
+      - Run `copy_orchid_tutorials`
+      - If the executable reports that it skipped files, repeat the command with an additional argument:
+        `copy_orchid_tutorials --overwrite`
+      - Verify that the current directory has one example notebook:
+        - `dom_navigation_tutorial.ipynb`
+      - Verify that the current directory has one example script:
+        - `dom_navigation_tutorial.py`
+    - If you are testing a `poetry` virtual environment
       - If orchid-python-api is installed in the virtual environment,
-        - Run `python ./copy_orchid_tutorials.py` to copy the tutorials to the current directory
+        - Run `python ./copy_orchid_tutorial.py` to copy the tutorials to the current directory
       - If orchid-python-api not (yet) installed,
         - Copy the tutorial notebooks to the orchid project repository root
           ```
           copy ./orchid_python_api/tutorials/*.ipynb </path/to/orchid_repo>